CenterDenmark/elexia-datamodel/data_model.md

     uuid id PK
 }

-WeatherStation {
-    %% Subclass of device and has all the relations a device has uuid id PK
-    str name
-    datetime dateInstalled
-}

 %%HVAC {
 %%    %% Subclass of device and has all the relations a device has
 %%    uuid id PK